TheMisinformationGame/MisinformationGame/docs/Home.md

 {:#example-game}

-If you would like to test playing through a study created using the Misinformation Game, you can access an example game from [the example game page](/link/ExampleGame).
+If you would like to test playing through a study created using The Misinformation Game, you can access an example game from [the example game page](/link/ExampleGame).
 You can enter any ID to access the example game.